Use public rights of way

 Change a public right of way

-Contact your local council about adding, changing or removing a public right of way temporarily or permanently.
+Contact the local council about adding, changing or removing a public right of way temporarily or permanently.

-You can contact the Local Government Ombudsman if you think your council hasn’t dealt with your enquiry properly.
+You can contact the Local Government Ombudsman if you think your council has not dealt with your enquiry properly.